 Creating a campaign plan that drives results requires a structured approach.
 These seven steps connect business goals to execution, providing a clear path from concept to launch.

-Convert broader business goals into specific, measurable outcomes.
-Draft SMART objectives with clear success criteria, such as generating 500 marketing qualified leads at a cost per lead under $50 by December 31st.
+Start by translating broader business goals into specific, measurable outcomes.
+Use the SMART framework to define clear success criteria.
+For example, a campaign objective might be generating 500 marketing qualified leads at a cost per lead under $50 by December 31st.

 6 types of marketing campaign templates for every goal